 Scalability and Efficiency

 The DevAlert cloud service is based on AWS “serverless” technology.
 It scales to very large device fleets and security has been a key concern throughout the design and development.
 It has been developed according to best practices and the design has been reviewed by AWS personnel and other experts.

-The alert also includes a trace of the most recent software events prior to the error, which is recorded automatically by the DevAlert target agent.
-This tracing technology builds on 15 years of experience in RTOS tracing and is 4-8x more memory efficient than traditional RTOS tracers – only 4 KB is needed to store a trace with up to 1,000 software events.
-The efficient trace encoding is very important for three reasons – it allows us to collect traces of sufficient length even from memory-constrained IoT systems, it minimizes the upload time to a fraction of a second and also reduces the cloud-side operational costs.
+The TraceRecorder library in the DevAlert Firmware Monitor builds on 15 years of experience in RTOS tracing on microcontroller devices is optimized for memory efficiency, using 4-8x less memory than traditional RTOS tracers per event.
+It scales down to low-end 32 bit MCUs and needs just a few KB of RAM and 8-16 KB of flash, depending on the configuration.
+The efficient trace encoding is very important for three reasons – it allows us to collect traces of sufficient length even from memory-constrained IoT systems, it minimizes the upload time to a fraction of a second and it reduces the cloud data storage costs.

 Since DevAlert focuses on the behavior of the device software and does not identify the device users, it is not subject to privacy legislation such as GDPR.

 Note that Percepio Tracealyzer is a desktop software, so the trace data stays private at all times.

 DevAlert does not generate any data traffic unless an issue is reported, so normally there is no extra data transmitted.
 Alerts are only uploaded occasionally and the amount of data is typically quite small, a few KB, and you can configure this as needed.